lkuebler/kuebler-linus-website/content/_index.md

 title: ""
 ---

 Hi, I'm Linus Kübler.
-I'm a developer passionate about creating clean and efficient solutions.

-## What I Do

-- Software Development
-- Web Technologies
-- Problem Solving
+I studied Computer Science at ETH Zürich and have a passion for technology, drones, and building efficient solutions.

 ## Get in Touch